najamelan/futures_ringbuf/README.md

 When using one ringbuffer, we get both ends of one connection.
 If we want a more realistic duplex connection, we need two ringbuffers, with one endpoint reading from the ringbuffer the other endpoint is writing to.
 Tasks need to be woken up correctly when new data or space becomes available...
 To facilitate this, an `Endpoint` type is provided which will take care of this setup for you.

-Note: it wasn't convenient to implement a tokio version in the same type, so a new type is introduced, [TokioEndpoint].

 ### Endpoint example